-The ATLAS.ti Welcome Screen (see the main manual). contains links to manuals, sample projects and video tutorials.
+The ATLAS.ti Welcome Screen contains links to manuals, sample projects and video tutorials.
 The News sections informs you about current developments, updates that are released, interesting papers we have come across, use cases, and our newsletter.

 The ATLAS.ti website should be a regular place to visit.
 Here you will find important information such as video tutorials, additional documentation of various software features, workshop announcements, special service providers, and announcements of recent service packs and patches.

 From within ATLAS.ti, select Help > Online Resources / Contact Support.
 Or access the Support Center directly via the above URL.

 This document is intended specifically for users who already have experience using the previous version.

 If you like to learn via video tutorials, we offer a range of videos covering technical as well as methodological issues.

 You can download a number of different sample projects from our website.
 Currently English and Spanish language projects are available.
 The projects feature different types of data sources:

 .... and different data types:

 - interview transcripts

 - online data